 For Our Troop 1806 Cookie Sellers

 Resources.
-This year, most resources for the cookie sale are available through the SmartCookies interface (see above).
+Most resources for the cookie sale are available through the SmartCookies interface (see above).
 There is also good information available on our cookie sellers homepage of our council website.
 Look to the left navigation bar for links to resources.

 Working with Patrol Cookie Managers.
 Each Troop 1806 patrol has a patrol cookie manager.
 The patrol cookie managers work as a team with Chip Reinhardt as the Troopwide cookie manager.
 The patrol cookie managers line up booths, do training, answer questions, collect money, keep accounts, staff booths, order and distribute cookies, figure recognitions, and many other functions.
 Girls and families in a patrol must work closely with their patrol cookie managers to assure a successful sale.

 G-1 Permission Form.
 Troop 1806 girls participating in the cookie sale must submit a G-1 permission form from a parent or guardian.
 The G-1 form makes an adult financially responsible for any cookie boxes that are signed out by a patrol cookie manager to a girl in the patrol.
-The G-1 forms are submitted to the patrol cookie manager, who in turn submits them to Chip Reinhardt as the Troopwide Cookie manager.
 Girls who do not submit G-1 forms will not be allowed to participate in the sale.
-This year, the G-1 permission form is completed online, at this link.
+The G-1 permission form is completed online, at this link.

 Earning Patrol Cookie Money: For each box of cookies sold (whether actual or online) and for each Operation Cookie Drop box, all at $4 per box, the Troop 1806 patrol to which the girl belongs will earn a per-box commission which is tied to the overall per-girl average of cookies sold in the entire troop.